Sloan Peterson

-Joanna Jackson (born 1994), known professionally as Sloan Peterson is an Australian singer/songwriter from Sydney, New South Wales.
+Joanna-Grace Jackson (born 1994), known professionally as Sloan Peterson is an American-Australian singer/songwriter from Sydney, New South Wales.
 She initially grew up in Los Angeles, however she moved to Sydney as a teenager.
 Sloan signed a record deal with Warner Music Australia in 2020.

 Career

 Joannah released her debut EP Midnight Love in 2017 and her album Midnight Love, Vol 2 in 2019.